hsci-r/finnish-media-scrapers/README.md

 Scrapers for extracting articles from Finnish journalistic media websites by the [University of Helsinki](https://www.helsinki.fi/) [Human Sciences – Computing Interaction research group](https://heldig.fi/hsci/).

-The general workflow for using the scapers is as follows:
+The general workflow for using the scrapers is as follows:

 1. The scrapers support specifying a keyword as well as a timespan for extraction, and output a CSV of all matching articles with links.
 2. A second set of scripts then allows downloading the matched articles in HTML format.